Arnifabiziagne/Panorama/README.md

 ### Requirements
 * Docker available : see docker documentation if not installed.
 Docker must be able to be launched by the $USER user; otherwise, see the procedure for launching Docker in non-root mode (adding docker group : "sudo groupadd docker" then "sudo usermod -aG docker $USER" and finally "newgrp docker")
 * Miniconda 3.
 Please choose the installer corresponding to your OS: [Miniconda dowloads](https://docs.conda.io/en/latest/miniconda.html)
+* Mamba : this package will be automatically installed if not present.
 * 20 GB RAM (32 Go+ recommanded for big data)
 * Sufficient disk space : approximately 10 times the size of the GFA, ideally SSD (HDD are about 10 times slower and are not recommended for this use)
 * The version of panorama used to construct the database must be compatible with the version to visualize and analyse data (the version of the database is indicated in the Stats node)